 - A smoke test is scripted, either using a written set of tests or an automated test

 - A Smoke test is designed to touch every part of the application in a cursory way.
 It’s shallow and wide.

-- Smoke testing is conducted to ensure whether the most crucial functions of a program are working, but not bothering with finer details.
+- This testing is conducted to ensure whether the most crucial functions of a program are working, but not bothering with finer details.
 (Such as build verification).

-- Smoke testing is normal health check up to a build of an application before taking it to testing in depth.
+- This testing is normal health check up to a build of an application before taking it to testing in depth.

 - A sanity test is a narrow regression test that focuses on one or a few areas of functionality.
 Sanity testing is usually narrow and deep.

-- A Sanity test is used to determine a small section of the application is still working after a minor change.
+- This test is used to determine a small section of the application is still working after a minor change.

-- Sanity testing is to verify whether requirements are met or not, checking all features breadth-first.
+- This is to verify whether requirements are met or not, checking all features breadth-first.